lucasmouilleron/riverworldBeings/README.md

     - Beings counts estimation flucuates a lot.
 They can go as low as 1K individuals up to 100K
     - We have 3 milestones in our dataset : -700K (lower paleolithic), -50K (higher paleolithic) and -10K (begining of history)
     - For -10K, the poulation count is within the magnitude of the millions according to most of the sources.
 We kept the McEvedy estimation of 4 millions.
-    - For -50K, we kept the higher estimation of Jean-Pierre Bocquet-Appel from his study of upper paleolithical meta populations.
-He found 30K individuals in the Aurignacien (-30K).
+    - For -50K, we kept the higher estimation of Jean-Pierre Bocquet-Appel from his study of upper paleolithical meta populations in Europe.
+He found 15K individuals in the Aurignacien (-30K).
+Wordlwide, we estimated, as a minimum, we timed this result by 5.
+As a maximum by 10.
     - For -700K, we've assumed the population could not be higher than in -50K.
-We selected 10K individuals as 1K seemed very scary :-)
+We assumed the population at that time would be the population of -50K / 2.
 - Case of *LE* et *CM* for prehistorical times :
     - As for beings counts, the *LE* estimations vary greatly
     - The Kaplan study suggest hunter gatherer modern societies tell us how prehistoric men lived and died.
 The study suggests the *ALE* is around 50 years and the *CM* around 0.5